fuchsg/geojson/README.md

 # geojson
-Collection of GEOJSON data files for use with Openlayers.
+Collection of GEOJSON data files for use with Openlayers(https://openlayers.org/).
 Base data have been derived from https://www.naturalearthdata.com/.